mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 One of the main reason why most developers opt to use an ORM is the maintainability of the code.
 When you use an ORM, the code that you are written is relatively small, thus making it more faster, more easy to read and maintain.

-**Imagine the efforts and complexities when creating a repository like this** without you concerning the other possibilities (ie: different `primary keys`, `identities`, generic `column projections`, etc) and the qualities.
+**Imagine the efforts and complexities when creating a repository like this** without you concerning the other possibilities (i.e.: different `primary keys`, `identities`, generic `column projections`, etc) and the qualities.

 ```csharp
 public interface IRepositoryBase<T> where T : class